smkand/An-interactive-VTK-using-TCL-/README.md

 Type this in terminal - vtk q1.tcl and vtk q2.tcl

-3) The assignment was very interesting but I had open questions like how to calculate mix/max iso value, because I did not  have a clear idea.
+3) The project was very interesting but I had open questions like how to calculate mix/max iso value, because I did not  have a clear idea.
 I hardcoded the values based on a brute-force method.